 So for the summer I’ll be doing a lot of hats.
 But honestly, now that I’m in Atlanta, I really don’t have much of a choice.
 I was at the playground with my kids last week for a few hours without a hat and got too much sun on my forehead – in April (!?!)
 So I think living in Atlanta just means hats…all the time.

-But I have also been using True Botanicals Nourishing Shampoo + Conditioner faithfully and my hair has not turned yellow.
+But I have also been using True Botanicals Shampoo faithfully and my hair has not turned yellow.
 I don’t know weather to chalk it up to my environmental situation or the products but either way, it’s working!
+(2019 update, I used to use their conditioner too but it’s been reformulated and it’s too heavy for my hair now.
+Still love and use the shampoo!)

 I also love using Josh Rosebrook’s Hair Spray Firm Hold to tame the gray flyaways – totally helps!